xwinclip watches for updates to either clipboard and copies data between them when either one is updated.

 Note well: The XWin(1) X server has internal clipboard integration that is enabled by default.
 Do NOT run xwinclip unless XWin(1) has been started with the -noclipboard option.

-The INCR (Incrememntal transfer) clipboard protocol for clipboard contents larger than the maximum size of an X request is not supported.
+The INCR (Incremental transfer) clipboard protocol for clipboard contents larger than the maximum size of an X request (approximately 256K) is only supported for X -> Windows clipboard transfers.

 Windows clipboard rendering is synchronous in the WM_RENDER*FORMAT message (that is, we must have placed the contents onto the clipboard by the time we return from processing this message), but we must wait for the X client which owns the selection to convert the selection to our requested format.
-This is currently achieved using a fixed timeout of one second.
+This is currently achieved using a fixed timeout.
+After requesting conversion of the selection, if no events are received from the X client which owns the selection for one second, the conversion is assumed to have failed.

 Probably many other bugs.